Chichigalpa: Climate

 Chichigalpa is situated in tropical wet and dry climate (Köppen climate classification: Aw).
 The dry season last from November to April while the wet season extends from May to October.
 The average annual precipitation is of 1742 mm (68.58 in).
 Temperatures are usually the highest in the month of April.
 The average temperature is 30 °C (89 °F).
 Relative humidity is 68% and strong winds blow in a northeast to south direction predominantly.

 Today

 Sugarcane

 Sugar accounts from about 5% of Nicaragua’s GDP and the municipality of Chichigalpa has vast areas of sugarcane plantations.
 A large number of the sugar cane workers have been affected with a chronic kidney disease (CKD).
 There is a growing scientific view that CKD is linked to harsh work conditions, particularly long hours exposed to sun without sufficient shade, rest and water.
 Dr Catharina Wesseling, an epidemiologist based at the Karolinska Institute in Sweden said that while other factors - such as pesticides, heavy metals and genetics – could also play a part, there was “absolutely no doubt” that CKD was an occupational disease.

-Neighborhoods (Comarcas)
+Neighborhoods (Barrios y Comarcas)

-The municipality is further divided into many neighborhoods (Comarcas):
+The municipality is further divided into many neighborhoods (Barrios y Comarcas):